-The inside and outside of the farm stand got a much needed face lift.
-Customers will see a new, brighter space for buying fresh produce.
+In 2016, the inside and outside of the farm stand got a much-needed face lift.
+Customers can now enjoy a new, brighter space for buying fresh produce.

 Funds received through a Community Water Quality Improvement Grant allowed Delaware Greenways to install ways to reduce water pollution.
 We added a green roof canopy to the farm stand that will capture rainwater and use it to water plants growing on the roof.
 The farm stand has a new energy efficient metal roof and a series of gutters, downspouts and rain barrels.
 These water capturing devices trap rainwater to prevent it from washing chemicals from roads and farm fields into the Army Creek Watershed.